 In 1998, news of a sexual scandal involving President Bill Clinton broke and spread around the world like wildfire.
 Clinton was accused of having lied about an affair that he had with a young intern named Monica Lewinsky.
-The affair and Clinton’s denial of it was the focus of federal inquiry in the US, resulted in the impeachment of the President by the House of Representatives, and became a media circus.
+The affair and Clinton’s denial of it was the focus of federal inquiry in the US.
+It resulted in the impeachment of the President by the House of Representatives and became a media circus.

-Through it all, Lewinsky was vilified and belittled.
+Through it all, Monica Lewinsky was vilified and belittled.
 For several years following the incident and its aftermath, she was often in the press or media.
-In 2005, tired of being in the spotlight, Lewinsky ended moved to the United Kingdom where she studied for, and received, a Master’s degree in social psychology from the London School of Economics.
+In 2005, tired of being in the spotlight, Lewinsky ended moved to the United Kingdom.
+There, she studied for, and received, a Master’s degree in social psychology from the London School of Economics.
 Since then, she has lived largely out of the public eye.

 You can watch the entire speech below.
 An analysis follows.

 Here is my take on the speech from a public speaking perspective.

 - First off, congratulations to Monica Lewinsky for such a brave and inspired talk.
 She is almost uniquely placed to talk about this issue and she is to be commended for coming forward with her message.

 - I appreciated the fact that the focus of the talk was not about her, but rather the issue of bullying and harassment, both online and off.
 Yes, Lewinsky shared her personal story, but it served as context for the more important point that she was making.
 Personal stories are important, but they should serve to underscore the message.
 As the old adage says: Tell a story, make a point.